indico/indico-user-docs/user_guide/conference_abstract_submit.md

 <iframe width="576" height="360" frameborder="0" src="https://cds.cern.ch/video/2275344?showTitle=true" allowfullscreen></iframe>

-These steps in detail:
+In more detail:

-Acting as a submitter (a user who submits an abstract), and not as event manager, click on “submit new abstract”. enter a title ((((the lhc computing grid project for example)))), and the content of your abstract.
+Acting as an abstract **submitter** _Submit new abstract_.

+Enter a _Title_ and the content of your abstract.

- select its type, lets say we want it to be a poster, and let’s add the author of the abstract. don’t forget to click on “speaker” on at least one of your authors.
+Select its _Type_, e.g. _Poster_, and add the author of the abstract.
+Click on _Speaker_ for at least one of your authors.

-choose the track your abstract belongs to, for example "offline computing”. and answer the question you defined before , in our case, “what is your experiment” (for example atlas, or cms, the ones we defined before).
+Choose the _Track_ your abstract belongs to, for example "offline computing”. and answer the question you defined before , in our case, “what is your experiment” (for example atlas, or cms, the ones we defined before).

 click on submit.